SureRouge502/Myphone3.0/README.md

 About:
 ------
-This program is created by SureRouge502 automating the process of using your Phone over wired or wireless connection in A linux machine.
-This program Uses ADB (Android Debug Bridge) and Fastboot in order to work..
+This program is created by SureRouge502 automating the process of using your Phone over wired or wireless connection in<br/>
+A linux machine.
+This program Uses ADB (Android Debug Bridge) and Fastboot in order to work..<br/>
-Works on All types of linux (Mostly tested on Debian And Kali coz i have those two only right now) This is the MyPhone 3.<br/><br/>
+Works on All types of linux (Mostly tested on Debian And Kali coz i have those two only right now)<br/>
+This is the MyPhone 3.<br/><br/>

 What's New?
 -----------
 1. Myphone 3 brings a whole new level of ease to use this app!
-No more numbers, no more inputs from direct user required.
+No more numbers, no more inputs from direct user required.<br/>
 2. Myphone 3 is the newest and latest version of the MyPhone app.
-By bringing in **GUI** based user interface.
+By bringing in **GUI** based user interface.<br/>
-3. Myphone 3 is the same as Myphone2.
+3. Myphone 3 is the same as Myphone2.<br/>
-4. Few bug fixes from previous version
+4. Few bug fixes from previous version<br/>
 <br/>
 **NOTE**: This is the first version of GUI app and is still in testing.
 Some features may not be available yet.
 So if you encounter any bugs , please report to SureRouge502 to help him fix them and imrpove the application.